Did you know that…

 - In 2019, the industry shipped 94,633 homes from 124 manufacturing facilities.

 - All manufactured homes are built to the federal HUD Code, with each home going through a rigorous inspection process before being certified and sold.
-2016 marked the 40th anniversary of the HUD Code.
+2021 marks the 45th anniversary of the HUD Code.

 - According to the Sales Data – 63% of the new manufactured homes were located on private property, and 37% were located in communities.

 - In 2018, the average sales price of a new manufactured home was $78,500.

 Click here for more statistics on the industry.

 What is the difference between “modular” and “manufactured?”

 Both homes are “built” in the controlled environment of a factory.
 A manufactured home, usually one story, is 90% to 100% completed in the factory and then transported in sections…usually or 1 or 2 sections to the community or private lot.
 In Pennsylvania, all manufactured homes must be sold by a licensed retailer.
-Once the home is delivered to its home site, it is then installed by a certified installer and the finishing work is completed on the home.
+Once the home is delivered to its home site, it is then installed by a licensed HUD installer and the finishing work is completed on the home.

 A manufactured home comes with a “seal of approval” from the Department of Housing and Urban Development; therefore, a manufactured home is frequently referred to as a HUD Code Home.